cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Installation_Management/Managing_Cumulus_Linux_Disk_Images.md

 You can also visit the HCL ([hardware compatibility list](http://cumulusnetworks.com/support/linux-hardware-compatibility-list/)) to look at your hardware and determine the processor type.

 ## Reprovision the System (Restart the Installer)

-<span id="src-8362634_indexterm-C2C94DB5F8D7B8FD7A863ED64F938D80">Reprovisioning
-the </span>system deletes all system data from the switch.
+Reprovisioning the system deletes all system data from the switch.

 To initiate the provisioning and installation process, run the `onie-select -i` command: